sm3777-max/final-project-fastapi/README.md

-Module 14: Full-Stack FastAPI Calculator
+Final Project: Full-Stack FastAPI Calculator

-This project transforms the FastAPI Calculator into a complete full-stack application.
-It integrates secure user authentication, a persistent PostgreSQL database, and a frontend dashboard for managing calculations via BREAD (Browse, Read, Edit, Add, Delete) operations.
+This is the final project for the Python Web API Development course.
+It represents a complete full-stack web application built with FastAPI, PostgreSQL, and vanilla JavaScript, featuring advanced calculation capabilities and user statistics.

 🚀 Project Features

 Backend (FastAPI)

-User Authentication: Secure POST /users/register and /users/login endpoints using JWT (JSON Web Tokens).
+User Authentication: Secure registration and login using JWT (JSON Web Tokens).

-BREAD Operations: Full REST API to manage user-specific calculations.
+BREAD Operations: Full REST API to Browse, Read, Edit, Add, and Delete calculations.

+Advanced Calculation: Includes a new Power (^) operation (Feature A).

+History/Reports: A /stats endpoint that returns the total count of calculations per user (Feature B).

 Database: PostgreSQL integration using SQLAlchemy with relational models (Users -> Calculations).

-Security: Password hashing using bcrypt (via passlib).
+Security: Password hashing using bcrypt (via passlib wrapper).

 Frontend (HTML/JS)